 Every year we see new car models produced and advertised.
 While the promotional material often makes these vehicles look very attractive, we don’t know how they are going to perform until they are on the road.
 Value and reliability are very important, especially for those who don’t have the means to buy a second car.
 It’s also another reason to consider used cars over the year’s newest models.

 Some lenders target new car purchasers and won’t even consider lending to anyone looking for a used vehicle.
 It’s even harder to find a lender if your credit rating is low.
-The good news is that there are places you can go to find used car loans for bad credit.
+The good news is that there are places you can go to find a used car loan for bad credit.

 Zoom Car Loans will help you find the best rates from lenders who will work with you.
 Nine of out ten clients who meet regulatory conditions are approved.
 Get started now by applying online or by calling 1300 138 273.